mrc-ide/deterministic-malaria-model/.github/CONTRIBUTING.md

 ### Code of Conduct

-Please note that the rdhs project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that the deterministic-malaria-model project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.
 See rOpenSci [contributing guide](https://ropensci.github.io/dev_guide/contributingguide.html) for further details.